+1 310 785 4660

 Neil has lectured and written on numerous subjects, including mortgage lending, directors and officers liability, mediation, and privacy issues.
 He has also been actively involved in community and charitable organizations and oversees his office's pro bono and recruiting programs.
-He has previously served in a variety of administrative roles, including as Los Angeles Office Practice Manager for the Firm’s Litigation, Arbitration, and Employment Group and as Los Angeles Office Managing Partner.
+He has previously served in a variety of administrative roles, including as Los Angeles Office Practice Manager for the Hogan Lovells Litigation, Arbitration, and Employment Group and as Los Angeles Office Managing Partner.

-- Defended a bank in a financial elder abuse case, obtaining a defense verdict after a six-week trial.
+- Defending a bank in a financial elder abuse case, obtaining a defense verdict after a six-week trial.

-- Obtained summary judgment for a mortgage lender in a class action challenging assessment of reconveyance fees.
+- Obtaining summary judgment for a mortgage lender in a class action challenging assessment of reconveyance fees.

-- Settled, on favorable terms, a consumer class action against an insurer relating to a data security breach, after eliminating claims for punitive damages.
+- Settling, on favorable terms, a consumer class action against an insurer relating to a data security breach, after eliminating claims for punitive damages.

-- Defended a healthcare client against a claim of statutory infringement, and obtained a dismissal of the suit and affirmance on appeal.
+- Defending a healthcare client against a claim of statutory infringement, and obtained a dismissal of the suit and affirmance on appeal.

-- Obtained an injunction to protect the trademark of a franchisor against infringement by a terminated franchisee.
+- Obtaining an injunction to protect the trademark of a franchisor against infringement by a terminated franchisee.

-- Challenged a municipal ordinance as violative of state law on behalf of family day care providers, resulting in adoption by the city of a revised ordinance eliminating restrictions and lowering permit fees.
+- Challenging a municipal ordinance as violative of state law on behalf of family day care providers, resulting in adoption by the city of a revised ordinance eliminating restrictions and lowering permit fees.

-- Obtained a preliminary injunction and ultimately prevailed in a breach of contract arbitration against a third party logistics provider, resulting in an award of all damages requested.
+- Obtaining a preliminary injunction and ultimately prevailing in a breach of contract arbitration against a third party logistics provider, resulting in an award of all damages requested.

-- Defeated a motion for a preliminary injunction seeking to prevent the release of a motion picture.
+- Defeating a motion for a preliminary injunction seeking to prevent the release of a motion picture.